Round One funding | Go to Round Two funding ↓

 5 - 8 April 2018, Gulargambone

-Pave the Way to Gular is a four-day visual arts event that uses the creation of 3-dimensional pavement and wall art to attract visitors to Gulargambone and the broader region.
+Pave the Way to Gular is a four-day visual arts event that uses the creation of three-dimensional pavement and wall art to attract visitors to Gulargambone and the broader region.
 During the event, up to 10 artists will create large-scale artwork on key buildings and locations in the town.
 Visitors will be encouraged to engage with the artists while they work and other activities such as an art exhibition, street trading and workshops will broaden the event offering.
 Art trails will also be developed to encourage visitors to explore the region, including Gilgandra, Coonamble and Warren.
-The artworks will create a legacy for the town for the coming year.

 Batemans Bay Paddle Challenge